 This approach would focus employment land growth within areas in close proximity to the outskirts of Leicester.
 The approach proposes that the employment land would be allocated in the Districts of Blaby and Charnwood.
-Where Charnwood already has an oversupply of employment land of 21ha, for the most part no action would need to be taken as there is already sufficient employment land made up through committed and planned development.
+Where Charnwood already has an oversupply of employment land of 31.1ha, no action would need to be taken as there is already sufficient employment land made up through committed and planned development.
+As such, additional growth and effects would be realised in Blaby.